tldr-pages/tldr/pages/common/flutter.md

 `flutter {{command}}`

-- Show information about the installed tooling.
+- Show information about the installed tooling:

 `flutter doctor`